vvrs/MPPIController/README.md

 ### Study of PI based stochastic optimal control and Implementation of MPPI for Aggressive Driving

-This project was submitted as the course project for RBE502 - Robot Control  in Spring 2018 at Worcester Polytechnic Institute.
+This project was submitted as a course project for RBE502 - Robot Control  in Spring 2018 at Worcester Polytechnic Institute.

 Course page - [https://users.wpi.edu/~jfu2/rbe502/index.html](https://users.wpi.edu/~jfu2/rbe502/index.html)